Definition of Hemorrhagic Stroke

 Epidemiology of Hemorrhagic Stroke

-The most common of stroke is ischemic stroke, while the second most common cause is hemorrhagic stroke.
+The most common stroke is an ischemic stroke, while the second most common cause is a hemorrhagic stroke.
 Hemorrhagic stroke is implicated in about 15% of the cases of all strokes.
 Mortality rates associated with intracerebral hemorrhage are considered as significantly higher compared to ischemic stroke.

 Mortality related to hemorrhagic stroke seems to be highest in the first immediate period after the event up to three weeks.
 Current estimates put mortality risk at a similar rate for both hemorrhagic and ischemic strokes at 3 months post the cerebrovascular accident.

 Hypertension is considered as the most common cause of spontaneous intracerebral hemorrhage in adults.
 Cerebral amyloid angiopathy, cerebrovascular malformations, arteriovenous malformations and neoplastic disease are other risk factors for hemorrhagic stroke.

 Cerebral aneurysms are more commonly associated with subarachnoid hemorrhage rather than intracerebral hemorrhage; however, up to 30% of bleeding aneurysms might cause intracerebral hemorrhage.